Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

 Specifically on Apple platforms, import only the modules a source file requires.
 For example, don't import `UIKit` when importing `Foundation` will suffice.
 Likewise, don't import `Foundation` if you must import `UIKit`. (_An exception is when `UIKit/AppKit` is conditionally imported and `Foundation` is also used._)

-There is no 'strict' guide for the ordering of imports and the compiler should be able to handle any order; the key should be to remain consistent within the project.
-Strategies that _could_ be used are:

-All imports should be ordered lexicographically (A to Z).
+Import statements will automatically be be ordered lexicographically (A to Z).

 ### Line Width